eliottjohnson/Obsidian-Vault/Programming/MAD-X Lecture/MADX Theory.md

 You can do something that changes after each turns simulate a ripple, tr$turni x 50Hz in the deferred strength of your ripple

+Never go below 3 slices

+**simsumrule**  (to lookup online) correction on the boundary teapot

+slices: teapot 4-5-6
+continuous is a waster of calculation except if:
+	injecting fields errors inside a quadrupole it's a good idea to slice the magnet and insert a multipole